Discussing Really Swing label and story with Quiroga was mad fun…

 The world is a ball of confusion today, as Norman Whitfield and Barrett Strong would say, but sometimes in this confusion, you have the chance to find small beautiful things, and for a second you can catch a sort of wonderful.
 Just don’t think.

 Things aren’t always meant to be understood, or thought, but perceived, and felt, too.
-In fact, after a long week run, and a real wild night performing a gig, in need of something to ease my mind and let me fall asleep, I landed into this I’ll-listen-to-it-asap kind of playlist, that was, of course, laying untouched in my pod for a while.
+In fact, after a long week run, and a real wild night performing a gig, in need of something to ease my mind and let me fall asleep, I landed into this I’ll-listen-to-it-asap kind of playlist, that was, of course, staying untouched in my pod for a while.

 I’ve had a bunch of files from a music submission, grabbed these but never really got into them.
 Once play started, all of sudden confusion, stress, fatigue disappeared, everything was clear, music made its magic, calmed my hangover and quietly let me fly like an eagle.